 It's all about balance for me.
 In work, and in life.
-Being self-employed for a decade now, that’s the single most important thing I have learned.
+Being self-employed for twelve years now, that’s the single most important thing I have learned.

 In order to do my best work, be of the most value to my clients and business, and be the best version of “me” possible, there has to be balance.

 I find it all around me.
 At work, there’s the push and pull between design and development; content and negative space; decoration and communication.
 In life, there’s the balance that I strive for between family and putting a roof over our heads.